iniznet/iniznet/README.md

 ### Hi there 👋
 💬 Find me at: iniznet@gmail.com

-I'm someone from mid-level networking got into full stack engineer.
+I'm someone from mid-level networking who got into full-stack engineering.

 My primary focus is on working with WordPress, although I occasionally work with Laravel as well and sometimes other stuff.
 I have yet to secure a full-time position.